gracelang/language/spec.md

 ### Overriding Methods

+A new declaration in the current object overrides a declaration from a parent.
 Methods may be annotated with `is override`.
 A method so annotated must override a method from its parent with the same name and arity.
-This annotation is optional: local methods override parents' methods with or without the `override` annotation.
-However, dialects may require it.
+This annotation is optional: local methods override parents' methods with or without the `override` annotation, however, dialects may require it.

 #### Examples  {-}